stellirin/go-zerologger/README.md

 }
 ```

 Some constants have a trailing semicolon.
-These can be used to extract data from the current context, so that `header:x-test-header` will add `"x-test-header": "test-value"` to the log.
+These can be used to extract data from the current context, so that `header:X-Test-Header` will add `"X-Test-Header": "test-value"` to the log.

 ## 👀 Example